microsoft/MCW-Securing-Azure-IoT-solutions/Hands-on lab/HOL step-by step - Securing the IoT end to end.md

 sudo ./tpm_device_provision
 ```

->NOTE:  This command will fail on a device that does not have a hardward or software TPM installed.
-In order to utilize a hardward based TPM, you would need an actual device with a TPM security chip, or a nested machine with a TPM enabled virtual machine running.
-The Azure template provisions an Ubuntu image that does not have a hardward TPM enabled.
+>**Note**:  This command will fail on a device that does not have a hardware or software TPM installed.
+In order to utilize a hardware based TPM, you would need an actual device with a TPM security chip, or a nested machine with a TPM enabled virtual machine running.
+The Azure template provisions an Ubuntu image that does not have a hardware TPM enabled.

 ![This shows what happens with the device does not have a hardware or software TPM ](Images/Hands-onlabstep-bystep-securitytheiotendtoendimages/media/ex2_image003.png "Failed TPM command")

 ### Task 5: Install a software TPM and Resource Manager and reattempt Device Enrollment

-> NOTE:  If you have a hardware TPM in your device, you can skip to step 3
+>**Note**:  If you have a hardware TPM in your device, you can skip to step 3

->NOTE: Devices such as a Rasberry PI do not come with a TPM chip.
+>**Note**: Devices such as a Raspberry PI do not come with a TPM chip.
 You can however add a TPM chip to these devices such as [this Iridium Board](https://catalog.azureiotsolutions.com/details?title=OPTIGA-TPM-SLB-9670-Iridium-Board&source=all-devices-page/).

 1. Run the following commands to download, compile and start a software based TPM server